That One Time I Got to Talk to Dolly Parton

-As Dolly described how “Chemo Hero” was inspired by her neice Hannah who was diagnose with Leukemia when she was 4, I realized that there was SO much more depth to Dolly’s life than I originally thought.
+As Dolly described how “Chemo Hero” was inspired by her niece Hannah who was diagnosed with Leukemia when she was 4, I realized that there was SO much more depth to Dolly’s life than I originally thought.

 A few Dollyisms that came from this interview…

 If you know how to read you can educate yourself on any subject you want.

 Men have never intimidated me, I grew up with a house full of brothers.
 I’ve always had an understanding of how men work.